What actually makes these “a little better for you smore bars” any better than basic smores?

 Let me count all the ways…

-- These “a little better for you smore bars” are made with all better-for-you ingredients — remember, that doesn't make this sugar dessert a health food or anything, but at least it has no crappy preservatives, no colors or weird flavors, no corn syrup, plenty of pastured butter, and more good stuff, so it has a lot going for it!
+- These “a little better for you smore bars” are made with all better-for-you ingredients.
+Remember, that doesn't make this sugary dessert a health food or anything, but at least it has no crappy preservatives, no colors or weird flavors, no corn syrup, plenty of pastured butter and more good stuff, so it has a lot going for it!

 - No mess all over your fingers, as in NONE!